A significant number of children with cerebral palsy suffered a birth injury as a result of complications encountered during labor and delivery.

 At Brown Trial Firm, we understand that your time and money are valuable.
 Unlike other law firms that bill by the hour, we won’t charge you a dime out of pocket.
 We only get paid if we successfully recover on your case.
-We’ll take a percentage of what you receive to pay our lawyers.
-Before that point, you won’t pay for anything out-of-pocket.
+If you ever disagree with any charge – no worries – just let us know and we can talk about it.

 What is the process for filing a Cerebral Palsy birth injury lawsuit?

 - Consultation.
 Your first step is to contact an experienced birth injury lawyer who can review the facts and help you decide whether or not to go forward with legal action.
 During this evaluation, your attorney should look at the details of your child’s CP diagnosis and decide if you could pursue a case.